oneapi-src/unified-memory-framework/README.md

 ### Benchmark

-Disjoint Pool is a required dependency of the micro benchmark.
+A simple micro benchmark based on [ubench](https://github.com/sheredom/ubench.h).
-In order to build the benchmark, the `UMF_BUILD_LIBUMF_POOL_DISJOINT` CMake configuration flag has to be turned `ON`.
+In order to build the benchmark, the `UMF_BUILD_BENCHMARKS` CMake configuration flag has to be turned `ON`.

 ### Windows